RCGD x TENCEL ™ Luxe

 “We are proud to partner with our friends at Red Carpet Green Dress™ to introduce sustainable alternatives for eco-couture,” added Harold Weghorst, Vice President of Global Brand Management, Lenzing AG.
 “We are thrilled that more world-leading organizations are taking a bigger stride to promote sustainability, and we will continue to work closely with brands and industry partners to not only drive sustainability in day-to-day fashion, but also in haute-couture and red carpet looks.”

 Under the leadership of the new CEO of RCGD, Samata, the textiles will be milled in South America and Asia and available worldwide later this year to emerging and established designers.
 “Only a tiny percentage of the leading fashion brands are capable of tracking their garments back to the fiber origin, and with our TENCEL™ Luxe collaboration we plan to be part of the movement to make this the norm,” shares Samata.
 “We are excited to be part of providing a solution for the global fashion industry market.”

-The textiles will be available for retail in 2020, contact firstname.lastname@example.org for further information.
+The textiles will be available for retail in Fall 2021, contact email@example.com for further information.
+If you are a fabric retailer, we are interested in collaborations.

 AMUR X RCGD (2019)